Implementing Metered Billing with Stripe vs Custom

 When evaluating Subscription Billing Architecture & Pricing Models, engineering teams must decide between Stripe’s managed metered billing API and a self-hosted custom ledger.

 This guide provides a step-by-step implementation workflow focused on event ingestion, time-window alignment, and invoice reconciliation.
+The objective is ensuring zero revenue leakage across both architectures under production load.

 Step 1: Idempotent Event Ingestion & Deduplication